yuliangjin1985/counter-app/components.md

 ```
 # lesson 13 Stateless Functional Components
 ## Replace NavBar class with a stateless functional component
+Just use `sfc` to create a stateless functional component.
+**React will automatically pass the props as the parameter into the functional component.**
 ```
 import React, { Component } from 'react';